robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Another straightforward way to extend an existing library is using inheritance.
 This is illustrated by the example below that adds new :name:`Title Should Start With` keyword to the SeleniumLibrary_.
-This example uses Python, but you can obviously extend an existing Java library in Java code the same way.

 .. sourcecode:: python